Rezolventa/twitch_chat_bot/README.md

 Follow these simple instructions to get a copy of a project for personal use and testing.
 ## Prerequisites
 To launch bot you have your MongoDB to be installed.

+Also you will need a second twitch account for bot usage.
 ## Installing
 Clone the repository, create a new virtual environment and install all dependencies from a requirements.txt file.
 ```
 pip install -r requirements.txt
 ```